Global Industrial Products Manufacturer

 Management Operating System

-We consolidated the results of its profitability models into a single, global management operating system (MOS).
+We consolidated the results of the Accunomics profitability models into a single, global management operating system (MOS).
 From the President of the company through the front line sales person, everyone had the same ‘single version of the truth’ delivered through a web-based interface.
-Sales persons were able to easily evaluate customer profitability, and were required to review key metrics and corrective actions with management are regular intervals.
-Sales people were trained on the key levers to use to manage customer level profitability, such as adjusting discounts and service levels, and provided with talking points to use in communicating changes to customers.
+Sales Reps were able to easily evaluate customer profitability, and were required to review key metrics and corrective actions with management at regular intervals.
+The Reps were trained on the key levers to use to manage customer level profitability, such as adjusting discounts and service levels, and provided with talking points to use in communicating changes to customers.